RaveMaker/docker-bind9/README.md

 ## Debug

-You can change one of the command parameters in `docker-compose.yml` from "-f" to "-g" to get the output to docker instead of the log files.
+You can change one of the command parameters in `docker-compose.yml` from `-f` to `-g` to get the output to docker instead of the log files.

 Author: [RaveMaker][RaveMaker].